 Source: Centers for Disease Control and Prevention’s National Intimate Partner and Sexual Violence Survey

-Share your thoughts: Opinions from our readers
+Share your thoughts: Opinions on the series

 Behind the Byline: Reporters share their experiences writing about sexual assault